stevenhva/blog/_posts/2017-09-28-mobiles_test_farm-create_your_own-image.md

   - edge case
   - image
   - layout
-last_modified_at: 2017-09-28T18:13:09-23:00
+last_modified_at: 2017-09-28T18:17:09-23:00
 ---

 **Why** & **how** to build a framework on-premise for the parallel testing of mobile apps in a distributed grid.

-This post demonstrates automating the exution of applications testing on real iOS and Android devices.
+This post demonstrates automating the simultaneous exution of applications testing on physical iOS and Android devices.

 ## Three compelling reasons
 1) Reason